 Proprietary funds are accounted for using the accrual basis of accounting.
 These funds account for operations that are financed primarily by user charges.
 The economic resources measurement focus concerns determining costs as a means of maintaining the capital investment and management control.
 Revenues are recognized when they are earned, and expenses are recognized when they are incurred.
 Allocations of certain costs, such as depreciation, are recorded in proprietary funds.
 The District does not attempt to allocate all "building-wide costs" to the proprietary fund.
-Thus, general fund expenditures which partially benefit the proprietary fund (utilities, janitorial services, insurance, etc.) are not recognized proportionately within the proprietary fund.
-Similarly, the proprietary fund does not recognize a cost for the building space it occupies.
+Thus, general fund expenditures which partially benefit the proprietary fund (utilities, janitorial services, insurance, etc.) are not recognized a cost for the building space it occupies.